 How to Stop People Pleasing And Get What You Want

-People pleasing looks good on the outside.
+People pleasing looks great on the outside.

 You have a stellar reputation for being generous and helpful.
-You follow through on commitments and are flexible when plans change or others flake out.
+You always follow through on commitments and are flexible when plans change or others flake out.
 In moderation, this is a lovely trait, but too much of good thing is just that - too much.

 What is a people pleaser?

-A people pleaser gives to others in the hope of getting what they want.
-The unspoken expectation is that you'll get some sort of recognition or support coming back to you.
-You think that if you give others what they want, you'll get what you want.
+A people pleaser gives with the expectation of getting what they want.
+You assume that you'll get some recognition or support for your efforts.
+You give others what they want, thinking you'll get what you want.
 But it doesn't work that way.

 It's tough to have satisfying relationships when your needs are tossed aside - especially when you are the one tossing them.
 When people pleasing takes over, relationships become "reactionships."
 You start resenting family and friends.
 On the outside everything is fine, but secretly you feel ignored.

 Here are some ways to stop people pleasing and take better care of yourself.

-1. Be honest
+1. Be Honest with Yourself

 According to the National Family Caregiver Alliance Center, care-givers (often considered people pleasers) are at risk for depression, heart disease, obesity and other stress-related illnesses.
 When you can't take care of yourself, your physical health can suffer.

-2. Acknowledge your needs
+2. Acknowledge Your Needs

-3. Say no nicely
+3. Say No Nicely

-You can learn how to say no without making others feel guilty or wrong.
+You can learn how to say no without feeling guilty or wrong.
 Using a kind tone of voice helps.
 People respond well to clear messages even when the answer is no.

 If you want more information on how to say no nicely read my blog The Power of Saying No.

-4. Practice good self-care
+4. Practice Good Self-care

 By choosing to take care of yourself first, giving becomes a choice not an obligation.
 Click here to read Why Self-care Isn’t Selfish.

-5. Let go of the guilt
+5. Let Go of the Guilt

 At the core of every pleaser is self-doubt.
 You struggle with a bad case of the "should's."
-This makes you continue to say yes when you mean no. The irony is that family and friends want the best for you.
+So you continue to say yes when you mean no. The irony is that family and friends want the best for you.
 They want you to take care of yourself but unless you can follow through, you'll never be free.

 When I started saying no, I was surprised that no one really cared.
 It was my own fear that prevented me from changing.
 You might be surprised that it's not that big of a deal.
 The people that love you want you to be happy and relaxed.

 If you're still reading this, you're motivated.
 You want your time back or to stop feeling resentful in your relationships.
 When you're always giving, you can't receive.